Greg Mills

-Gregory John Barrington Mills (born 9 May 1962) heads the Brenthurst Foundation, based in Johannesburg, South Africa, established in 2005 by the Oppenheimers to strengthen African economic performance.
+Gregory John Barrington Mills (born 9 May 1962) previously headed the Brenthurst Foundation, based in Johannesburg, South Africa, established in 2005 by the Oppenheimer Family to strengthen African economic performance..
+The Brenthurst Foundation was shut down however in July 2025 following the retirement of Greg Mills.

 Early life and education

 Mills was born to Denis Arthur Barrington Mills and Nanette Mary How Elliott - and is a grandson of pre-war South African Grand Prix driver William Arthur Frank "Billy" Mills.
 Mills holds a BA Honours from the University of Cape Town, and an MA and a PhD from the University of Lancaster.

 Career

 From 1996 to 2005 he served as the National Director of the South African Institute of International Affairs.
 He has lectured at the University of the Western Cape, University of Cape Town and at the Centre for Defence and International Security Studies (CDISS).
 He is a visiting lecturer at the NATO Higher Defence College in Rome, and is a Fellow of the Royal Society of Arts.

 An accomplished author of several books, he is also widely published in newspapers and magazines including the International Herald Tribune, New York Times, Time, Sydney Morning Herald, Financial Times, Straits Times, Die Welt and Politiken.

 He is a Research Associate of the CDISS, a Member of Council and Associate Fellow of the Royal United Services Institute for Defence and Security Studies (RUSI), and a Member of the International Institute for Strategic Studies (IISS).
 He serves on a number of international editorial boards.

 During 2006, based in Kabul, he served as the special adviser to the Commander of NATO forces in Afghanistan, General Sir David Richards, and as the head of the strategic analysis Prism Group of the ninth International Security Assistance Force (ISAF IX).
 During 2008 he was on secondment to the Government of Rwanda as Strategic Adviser to the President.
 In April 2008 he was appointed as a Commissioner on the Danish Prime Minister's 'Africa Commission'.